Cholesterol: Healthy Eating

-We need to make lifestyle changes, especially the foods we eat, as often this is where the primary issues are.
+We need to make lifestyle changes, especially in the foods we eat, as often this is where the primary issues are.
 Ensuring that you choose monounsaturated and polyunsaturated fats, eat smaller amounts of saturated fats and try to eliminate trans-fats all together can make a significant improvement.

-If you are too high or if you genetics are a bit unkind to you, you may need to take cholesterol medications called statins, to help you to manage your cholesterol and reduce your risk of having a heart attack or stroke.
+If you are too high, or if you genetics are a bit unkind to you, you may need to take cholesterol medications called statins, to help you to manage your cholesterol and reduce your risk of having a heart attack or stroke.

 It’s important to replace foods that contain saturated and trans-fats with foods that contain polyunsaturated and monounsaturated fats.
 Foods high in polyunsaturated fats include spreads and oils such as sunflower, soybean and safflower; oily fish and some nuts and seeds.
 Foods high in monounsaturated fats include margarine spreads and oils such as olive, canola and peanut; avocados and some nuts.
-Don’t forget to get 5 serves of Vegetables, as higher fibre intakes will help you control and lower your LDL cholesterol.

 Healthy eating is about enjoying foods from a variety of different food groups.